-This document has been prepared to address the management of 132-20 Merrick Boulevard in Springfield Gardens, Queens, New York (hereafter referred to as the "Site") upon the completion of remedial actions taken under the New York State (NYS) Voluntary Cleanup Program (VCP) administered by New York State Department of Environmental Conservation (NYSDEC).
-The Site was remediated in accordance with the Voluntary Cleanup Agreement (VCA) Index# D2-0010-99-11, Site # V00304, which was issued on December 9, 1999.
+The Site was remediated in accordance with the Voluntary Cleanup Agreement (VCA) Index# D2-0010-99-11, Site #V00304, which was issued on December 9, 1999.
 FC Springfield Associates, LLC is the Volunteer under the VCA; however, Home Depot U.S.A., Inc. (Home Depot) contractually assumed FC Springfield Associates, LLC's rights and obligations under the VCA per an Assignment and Assumption Agreement.
-NYSDEC was notified of the sale of the property to Home Depot and Home Depot's assumption of the responsibilities and rights to act for the Volunteer in implementation of the VCA.
-The VCA listed the Site as comprising an 8.56acre property on Block 12999 including former Lots 44 (a portion of the current Lot 44 boundaries) 54, 74, and 94.
+The New York State Department of Environmental Conservation (NYSDEC) was notified of the sale of the property to Home Depot and Home Depot's assumption of the responsibilities and rights to act for the Volunteer in implementation of the VCA.
+The VCA listed the Site as an 8.56-acre property on Block 12999 including former Lots 44 (a portion of the current Lot 44 boundaries), 54, 74, and 94.
 Beginning with tax year 2002, the former lots in Block 12999 were consolidated into one 9.066-acre lot, currently known as Lot 44, of which the VCA Site comprises Parcel A; an 8.56-acre portion of current Lot 44.
-The VCA Site is described as Parcel A of the metes and bounds in Appendix A and shown on the current ASTM/ALTA Site survey which is included in Appendix D.
+The VCA Site is described as Parcel A of the metes and bounds in Appendix A and shown on the current ASTM/ALTA Site survey which is included in Appendix B.